bambuser/bambuser-commerce-sdk-android/README.md

 You can decide the logic for handling these events and errors.
 You can put the video activity in PiP, and navigate to different part of your app.

+In `onNewEventReceived` you can receive a reference for some actions you might want the player to do:
+1. `invoke` You want to call one of the player functions, for example to hydrate your products.
+This will require a function name and arguments passed as String.
+2. `notifyView` used if the player is waiting for some inputs from you All inputs will be coming with a callback key.